-As we discussed above that these products are already available in the market, but all of them are built around casual home and daily tasks' management.
+As we discussed above that these products are already available in the market, but all of them are only built around mostly casual home and daily tasks management.
 They are mainly used for schedule management, entertainment purposes i.e they are too generic and are not built for specific domain.
 However they show great potential for future application, but for now they are not quite capable to solve this problem.